gatienc/City-vegetation-analysis/README.md

     │   └── figures        <- Generated graphics and figures to be used in reporting │
     │
-    ├── src                <- Source code for use in this project.
+    └── src                <- Source code for use in this project.
-    │   ├── __init__.py    <- Makes src a Python module
+        ├── __init__.py    <- Makes src a Python module
-    │   │
-    │   │
-    │   ├── features       <- Scripts to turn raw data into features for modeling │   │
-    │   │
-    │   ├── models         <- Scripts to train models and then use trained models to make predictions │
         │
+        ├── features       <- Scripts to turn raw data into features for modeling │
         └── visualization  <- Scripts to create exploratory and results oriented visualizations └── visualize.py